scala/docs.scala-lang/_overviews/scala3-contribution/procedures-testing.md

 `tests/neg` tests verify that a file does not compile, and user-facing errors are produced.
 There are other neg categories such as `neg-custom-args`, i.e. with `neg` prefixing the directory name.
 Test files in the `neg*` categories require annotations for the lines where errors are expected.
-To do this add one `// error` token to the end of a line for each error expected. e.g. if there are three errors expected, the end of line should contain `// error // error // error`.
+To do this add one `// error` token to the end of a line for each expected error.
+For example, if there are three expected errors, the end of the line should contain `// error // error // error`.

 You can verify the content of the error messages with a `*.check` file.
 These contain the expected output of the